relif - stock.adobe.com

 Monitoring and blocking

-Breen added that those not able to deploy the patch right away should consider adding additional monitoring and blocking rules targeting .msc files – the fix deployed also prevents these from executing on the system.
+Breen added that those not able to deploy the patch right away should consider adding further monitoring and blocking rules targeting .msc files – the fix deployed also prevents these from executing on the system.

 “Once a user is deceived into interacting with this content, typically through phishing attacks, the attacker can potentially gain unauthorised access to sensitive information or manipulate web-based services.
 Importantly, this attack requires no special permissions or knowledge of the user’s system, making it relatively easy for cyber criminals to execute.”

-Though rated lower in severity, it is already being exploited which makes it a serious concern for large organisations, particularly those running a lot of legacy web applications – the MSHTML platform underpins the now-retired Internet Explorer, for example – which is still widely used for compatibility reasons.
+Though rated lower in severity, it is already being exploited, which makes it a serious concern for large organisations, particularly those running a lot of legacy web applications – the MSHTML platform underpins the now-retired Internet Explorer, for example – which is still widely used for compatibility reasons.

 This, said Cemerikic, creates risk for employees using older systems in their everyday work, “especially if they are accessing sensitive data or performing financial transactions online”.